 The first thing to know about steam fixing is that it is a ‘dry’ process.
 The dye is bonded to the fabric at the temperature of steam.
 The fabric itself must be kept dry throughout the fixing process, any water in contact with the painted areas will cause the colours to run or smudge.
 Yarns and fibres dyed with acid dyes can also be heat set using the steam method.

 To Steam Fix your Work

 - Expensive equipment is not necessary to steam fix your work.
-A pressure cooker is useful for small pieces, and a bamboo rice steamer fitted over a saucepan of water can be very effective.
+A pressure cooker is useful for small pieces, and a bamboo rice steamer, or colander, fitted over a saucepan of boiling water can be very effective.
 The use of a large, specially designed steamer (the Uhlig steamer is pictured right) is only necessary if you are fixing longer lengths and quantities and would be a useful addition to a workshop or classroom.

 - First make sure that all the painted surfaces are completely dry.
 Lay the work flat on a sheet of paper slightly larger than the silk fabric, several sheets of overlapped paper may be needed if the length of fabric is quite long.
 The purpose of the paper is to avoid any contact between layers of the painted silk and to prevent gutta, where used, from sticking to the next layer.
 Lining paper will do for small items, but it is fragile and may rip, allowing contact and transfer of the dye between layers.
 Special steaming paper is advisable and is significantly stronger.